keblodev/iWi/README.md

 iWish
 =======

-an RND-platform for wishes creation and tracking
+an RND-platform for apps creation

 ```js
 npm install